 IGGI is an exciting opportunity for you to undertake a four-year PhD in Intelligent Games and Game Intelligence, working with top games companies and world-leading academics in games research.
 We currently have 34 students conducting research in areas such as:

-IGGI is a collaboration between the University of York, the University of Essex and Goldsmiths, University of London.
-The IGGI Centre trains the next generation of leading researchers, designers, developers and entrepreneurs in digital games.
+IGGI is a collaboration between the University of York, the University of Essex and Goldsmiths College, University of London.
+The programme trains PhD researchers who will become the next generation of leaders in research, design, development and entrepreneurship in digital games.

-IGGI gives you the chance to work on a focused research topic to extend the forefront of current knowledge in digital games technology and applications.
-IGGI gives you the opportunity to work with our industrial partners on your research, giving you an opportunity to contribute directly to the future of games.
-You’ll have the opportunity to undertake industrial placements during the programme.
-These give you first-hand experience of the gaming industry, contributing to your research, as well as giving you the skills needed to succeed in a career in the games industry or games research.
+IGGI gives you the opportunity to work with our industry partners, allowing you the possibility to contribute directly to the future of games.
+You will have the opportunity to undertake industrial placements during the IGGI programme, giving you first-hand experience of the games industry.
+These placements will contribute to your research, ensuring its relevance, as well as giving you the skills needed to succeed in a career in the games industry or games research.

-We have one fully-funded studentship to award to an outstanding applicant that cover fees and an annual tax-free stipend of at least £16,057 (inc. London weighting) for four years (at rates current for 2015/16; this may increase according to EPSRC minimum payments guidance).
+We have 11 fully-funded studentships to award to outstanding students that cover fees and an annual tax-free stipend of £14,296 (or £15,726 with London weighting if studying at Goldsmiths) for four years (at 2016/17 rates - this is likely to increase slightly for September 2017 starters).

-You can contact potential supervisors directly (see www.iggi.org.uk/supervisors/ for a list), or we can help you to choose a principal supervisor from Goldsmiths based on your interests and background.
+You can contact potential supervisors directly (see www.iggi.org.uk/supervisors/ for a list), or contact us at the email address below and we can help you to choose a principal supervisor from York, Essex or Goldsmiths based on your interests and background.